-Nominations and elections for Executive Committee, Representative to the Faculty, and BDI Committee take place in the spring term.
-MURP students may also serve on College- and University-wide committees where student representation is sought.
+Nominations and elections for Executive Committee, Representative to the Faculty, and BDJ Representative take place in the spring term.
+MURP students may also serve on ad hoc School committees (such as the Commencement planning committee) College- and University-wide committees where student representation is sought.